-01.01 The purpose of this UPPS is to set forth policy concerning the payment from university funds for institutional and individual memberships in professional organizations.
+01.01 The purpose of this policy is to set forth procedures concerning the payment from Texas State University funds for institutional and individual memberships in professional organizations.

-01.03 In accordance with constitutional requirements, as cited in the State of Texas Purchase Policies and Procedures Guide, Section 6.066 (A), state agencies may pay a membership fee to a professional organization only if all of the following conditions are met:
+01.03 In accordance with constitutional requirements, state agencies may pay a membership fee to a professional organization only if all of the following conditions are met:

 a. the agency has specific or implied statutory authority for the payment;